rexyanggalaputra/Diabetes-Classification/README.md

 ## Data Understanding
 * This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.

-* The dataset consist of 361 rows and 17 columns taken from [Kaggle](kaggle.com) platform.
-Predictor variables includes the number of pregnancies the patient has had, their BMI, weight, age,glucose, and so on.
+* The dataset consist of 390 rows and 17 columns taken from [Kaggle](kaggle.com) platform.
+Predictor variables includes the number of pregnancies the patient has had, their BMI, weight, age, glucose, and so on.

 * [Source Data](https://www.kaggle.com/houcembenmansour/predict-diabetes-based-on-diagnostic-measures)